FilipaGo/imdb-redesign-mobile-site-prototype/README.md

  IMDb's Homepage news section.</p>
  <br></br>

- News and highlights were condensed in a masonry grid layout that enables the users to filter content by trending news (top) or topic related news (movies, tv, people and events)
+ News and highlights were condensed in a masonry grid layout that enables the users to filter content by trending news (top) or topic related news (movies, TV, people and events)

  <br></br>
  <p align="center">